 December to August US$ 25.00 per person for the first 8 days

 Areas of Limi and Muchu VDC, area way to Tibet via Tangekhola of Darma VDC.

-You need to pay a park fee of RS.
+You need to pay a parking fee of RS.
 3000 to enter a National Park or wildlife reserve.
 The fee is payable at the park entrance.
-Trekkers going to the Annapurna Region, however, must pay a fee of RS.
-2000 (RS 100 for SAARC nationals) which is payable only in Kathmandu or in Pokhara.
-The fee is utilised for environmental conservation and maintenance of the area.
+Trekkers going to the Annapurna Region must pay a fee of RS 2000.
+SAARC national can pay NRS RS 100 which is payable only in Kathmandu or in Pokhara.
+The fee is later used for environmental conservation and maintenance of the area.